 Food and drink

 Tapas is a great pleasure in Andalusia with superb hams and olives, you can buy them in the local markets.
 Fresh tomatoes with olive oil, Spanish omelette with potatoes, buy a good paella from the market, the meat is great for a barbeque.
 Red wine is excellent here and goes with all the food.

 Restaurants are nice but perhaps the most enjoyable are the new wave gastronomic tapas with a nice white wine or sangria.
-Breakfast outdoors in the sun with a fresh pressed orange, home made marmalades.
-Its eating out in the warm evenings which is so nice.
+Breakfast outdoors in the sun with a fresh pressed orange, homemade marmalades.
+It's eating out in the warm evenings which is so nice.
 In places like Cordoba there is more of an Arabian influence and here you can enjoy the likes of mint tea in the local cafes.
 Of course, there is often gipsy music played live in the bars and restaurants.

 Sports and leisure